-His readings of A Christmas Carol gave Boston just the push it needed to embrace Christmas -- finally.
+His readings of A Christmas Carol gave Boston just the push it needed to embrace Christmas — finally and fully.

 The rest of the country had already adopted Christmas customs between the 1820s and the 1860s.

-In Massachusetts, though, the Puritan dislike of the holiday lingered.
+In Puritan New England, though, the Puritan dislike of the holiday lingered.
 The Puritans considered Christmas an abomination.
 They thought it an excuse for drunken revelry and papist idolatry.

-The early Massachusetts Puritans even fined anyone who celebrated the holiday.
-And Connecticut banned mincemeat pies.
+The early Puritans in Massachusetts and Connecticut even fined anyone who celebrated the holiday.
+And they banned mincemeat pies.

-But the book didn't do quite so well in the United States, partly because Charles Dickens had criticized the country.
-He didn't like what he saw five years earlier.
+But the book didn’t do quite so well in the United States, partly because Charles Dickens had criticized the country.
+He didn’t like what he saw during his visit.